borgbackup/borg/docs/internals.rst

 specified when the backup was performed.

-Deduplication is performed globally across all data in the repository (multiple backups and even multiple hosts), both on data and metadata, using :ref:`chunks` created by the chunker using the Buzhash_ algorithm.
+Deduplication is performed globally across all data in the repository (multiple backups and even multiple hosts), both on data and file metadata, using :ref:`chunks` created by the chunker using the Buzhash_ algorithm.

-To actually perform the repository-wide deduplication, a hash of each chunk is checked against the :ref:`cache`, which is a hash-table of all chunks that already exist.
+To actually perform the repository-wide deduplication, a hash of each chunk is checked against the :ref:`chunks cache <cache>`, which is a hash-table of all chunks that already exist.